Helping you find the right answers

 What will the capacity of the new stadium be?

-The proposed capacity and design of the new stadium at Bramley-Moore Dock will be subject to further public consultation and engagement throughout the design process, both with supporters as well as with other important stakeholders, including Liverpool City Council.
+The proposed design of the new stadium at Bramley-Moore Dock will be subject to further public consultation and engagement throughout the design process, both with supporters as well as with other important stakeholders, including Liverpool City Council.

 How has the capacity been chosen?